Kerry & Cork Discovery Tour

-Today we drive to Killarney for a short walking tour and some free to time to explore this delightful historic town.
-Afterwards we visit Muckross House, the 19th century Victorian mansion which is set against the stunning beauty of Killarney National Park and stands close to the shores of Muckross Lake, one of Killarney's three lakes, famed worldwide for their splendour and beauty.
+Today we drive to Killarney for a short stop at this delightful historic town.
+Afterwards we visit Muckross House, the 19th century Victorian mansion which is set against the stunning beauty of Killarney National Park and stands close to the shores of Muckross Lake, one of Killarney's three lakes, famed worldwide for their splendour and beauty

-This morning we visit historic Bantry House, before stopping on for lunch in the lovely town of Glengarriff.
-This afternoon we catch the ferry to Garinish Island.
+This morning we visit historic Bantry House, where we stop for lunch.
+This afternoon we catch the ferry to Garinish Island (Ilnacullin).
 Warmed by the waters of the Gulf Stream, this island and its unique gardens enjoys a climate that is almost sub-tropical, making it possible for beautiful ornamental plants from many parts of the world to flourish.

-Today we have time to soak up the atmosphere in the colourful fishing town of Dingle, ‘capital’ of the Dingle Peninsula.
+Today we have time to soak up the atmosphere in the colourful fishing town of Dingle, ‘capital’ of the Dingle Peninsula - or Corca Dhuibhne.
 Afterwards we enjoy the beautiful views (and possibly some sightings of seals!) at Clogher Head.
 Time permitting, we stop to view Galarus Oratory, a tiny 1200 year old church on our way home.

 All transport relevant to the itinerary (hired minibus or local transport) is included in the price of your holiday, but for flexibility we do not include entrances, or optional cable car rides (allow £30 per person).